Plumbing contractors in

 Licensing Requirements

-Nebraska requires plumbers to obtain a state license through the Department of Health and Human Services.
-Must complete 4-year apprenticeship or equivalent experience, pass written and practical exams, and maintain continuing education.
-License renewal every 3 years with 24 hours of approved continuing education.
+Nebraska requires Master Plumber license through Department of Health and Human Services.
+Must pass state exam, complete 4-year apprenticeship or equivalent experience (8,000 hours), submit application with fees.
+License renewed every 3 years with 24 hours continuing education.
+Journeyman license available as intermediate step requiring 2-year apprenticeship.

 Permit Requirements